Melania Trump back home from hospital after staying much of the week for a kidney procedure

 "Our office has received thousands of calls and emails wishing Mrs. Trump well, and we thank everyone who has taken the time to reach out," the White House statement reads.

-Trump had been in the hospital since Monday when she had treatment for a “benign kidney condition."

-The White House has released few details about her treatment, but on Wednesday she tweeted that she was "feeling great & look forward to getting back home."
+The president visited Trump multiple times this week, and on Wednesday she tweeted that she was "feeling great & look forward to getting back home."